stas420/2ects_io_project/docs/First Meeting Summary.md

     - *definitely not a web application*;
     - C++ with Qt?;
     - Java with JavaFX or something else?;
-    - strict first priority is Windows distro for the demo, porting for other systems *as a part of the future*;
+    - strict first priority is Linux distro for the demo, porting for other systems *as a part of the future*;
 - automatic recording, but what if the meeting is not turned on anywhere?
 - does this need to work even if the user is not powered on?